For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 2) Optimizing for Proximity on Google Maps

 What do we mean by proximity?
-How far your business is from the person searching on Google.
+It’s how far your business is from the person searching on Google.

 Use the same address, everywhere.